Amarthgul/HappyDungeonFriends/README.md

 ## Latest Update

-**Please note that these updates may not be reflected in release**
+**Please note that the update in this section may not be reflected in the release**

-Update 19th May 2022:
+Update 28th Dec 2022:

-The load and save finally works, also allowing the player to give the save a name.
+* Added a proper gold drop function when killing an enemy

-Override is still buggy and needs additional work.
+* Fixed the problem where note items have wrong description due to premature bool flagging

-I intend to publish 0.92 once the load and save feature fully functions.
+* Fixed the problem where items are drawn in the wrong layer when dragged from bag to slots

 --------------------------------------------------------

 ## How to control:

-Unfortunately there is no key-binding that the player can change in-game, but by toggling certain variables, the game can have different controls.
+There is no key-binding that the player can change in-game, but by toggling certain variables, the game can have different controls.
 By default the control is `Keyboard (RPG)` with `Mouse`.

 ### Keyboard (RPG)

-A more concentrated approach, as most operational keys are gathered in left side of the keyboard.
+An approach that resembles common RPG games, most operational keys are gathered in left side of the keyboard.

 * `Q` `W` `E` `R` to move
 * `1` `2` `3` `4` to use items/skills